Responsive Nonprofit Moves Management

 How will you approach asking donors for money?

-After the donor has agreed to learn more, Gail recommends giving them tiered options instead of a solo ask.
-Offer a relatively low amount, followed by something bigger, and then something really big.
+After the donor has agreed to learn more, Perry recommends giving them tiered options instead of a solo ask.
+Offer a relatively lower amount, followed by something bigger, and then something really big.

 Stewardship Strategy

-So you’ve built donor journeys and walked along the path with your major donor, made an ask, and received a gift.
+So you’ve built donor journeys, walked along the path with your major donor, made an ask, and received a gift.
 Hurray!

 Now what?

-Acknowledgment: What kind of thank you communications will your major donor receive?
+What kind of thank-you communications will your major donor receive?

 After most major donors have made a gift, you’ll engage them with stewardship and then cycle back to cultivation.
-Arguably, some of your stewardship activities will double as cultivation for the next gift.
-You’ll continue to simultaneously steward the gift they’ve already made, and cultivate them towards their next gift, continuing to deepen and strengthen the relationship.
+Some of your stewardship activities will double as cultivation for the next gift.
+You’ll continue to simultaneously steward the gift they’ve already made and cultivate them toward their next gift, continuing to deepen and strengthen the relationship.

 Using Your Nonprofit CRM for Moves Management

-Moves management is so personal and tailored that at first automated processes may seem out of sync with what you’re trying to do.
-If automated workflows meant robots were “doing your fundraising” that might be a legitimate concern, but luckily, that’s not what automation is.
+Moves management is so personal and tailored that automated processes may seem out of sync with what you’re trying to do.
+If automation workflows meant robots were doing your fundraising, that might be a legitimate concern, but luckily, that’s not what marketing automation is.

 Moves Management: Responsive Fundraising for Major Donors